Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 a series of steps called "transformers" before the model.
 They allow processing and preparing the data.
 The use of a series of transformers makes the code readable and less prone to errors.
 We have already seen an example of transformers in the feature extraction section.
 As I have explained this section, transformers are useful to avoid label leakage that would make the model look better than it really is.
 Pipelines are a natural way of chaining these transformers and the model.
-Pipelines also simply the deployment of the model.
+Pipelines also simplify the deployment of the model.

 The downside of using pipelines, is that they can make the model explanation more convoluted.
 That is one of the reasons why in this post I have separately talked about data preparation, the models, their explanations and interpretations, and only now about pipelines.